 FOR THE PROTECTION OF OUR PATIENTS AND IN COMPLIANCE WITH HIPAA (HEALTH INSURANCE PRIVACY AND PORTABILITY ACT)

-For assistance with UC San Diego health system stories:
+For assistance with UC San Diego Health stories:

 Call UC San Diego Health Sciences Communications:

 - Pager: 619-290-2688